Jul 30, 2020

 Despite the differences, both dedicated and virtual private clouds offer secure environments with flexible management options, which allow you to concentrate on your core business instead of struggling to keep up with daily infrastructure monitoring and maintenance.

 Let’s discuss each cloud product in greater depth and review use cases for dedicated vs. virtual private clouds.
-I’ll use INAP’s dedicated private cloud (DPC) and virtual private cloud (VPC) products as examples for the DPC and VPC differentiators.
+I’ll use HorizonIQ’s dedicated private cloud (DPC) and virtual private cloud (VPC) products as examples for the DPC and VPC differentiators.

-Dedicated Private Cloud (DPC)
+What is a Dedicated Private Cloud (DPC)?

-DPCs are scalable, isolated computing environments that are tailored to fit unique requirements and rightsized for any of workload or application.
+DPCs are scalable, isolated computing environments that are tailored to fit unique requirements and rightsized for any workload or application.
 DPCs are ideal for mission-critical or legacy applications.
 When applications can’t be easily refactored for the cloud, a DPC can be a viable solution.
 DPC is also ideal for organizations seeking to reduce time spent maintaining infrastructure.
-You do not need to sacrifice control, compliance or performance with a DPC.
-INAP DPCs are built with trusted enterprise-class technologies powered by VMware or Hyper-V.
+You do not need to sacrifice control, compliance, or performance with a DPC.
+HorizonIQ DPCs are built with trusted enterprise-class technologies powered by VMware or Hyper-V.

 DPC use cases: